 We have a paved site behind our home, accessible from the street.
 Back in, but plenty of room for slide outs and awnings.
 Easy access and can accommodate a 5th wheel and vehicle.
-30 amp electric available; water, and dump($5).
+30 amp electric available; water, and dump.
 Close to stores, historic sites, and the border crossing to Edmundston, New Brunswick.
 BBQ grills only.
 Campfire ring.
 WiFi limited.
 Generators- 7am-9pm only.
 Pets on leash.
 NOTICE: AS OF NOV 5, 2017, THE INTERNATIONAL BRIDGE FROM EDMUNDSTON NB TO MADAWASKA ME AND BACK IS CLOSED TO ALL TRAFFIC OVER 5 TONS.

 To reach Madawaska from Canada/New Brunswick, use either Fort Kent or Van Buren crossings, travel on US 1 to Madawaska.
 Currently NB closed due to Covid-19.
 WE ARE LOCATED IN MAINE, USA.

 Paved roads, in town location.
 These sites are back in.